mozilla/sumo-mt/README.md

 orig_input.txt -> script -> orgi_output.txt

 ### Inputs
-- input file
+- Input input-filename - Input mediawiki file.
-- Language of output file (default: Spanish)
+- Language of output file (default language is specified in ``settings`` file)
 - Language of output files can be a list of languages eg 'ru,es' would be for Russian and Spanish.
-- input directory - so need to get a list of all files in that directory and then parse each one of them.
+- Input directory - so need to get a list of all files in that directory and then parse each one of them.
-- output directory - place the translated files into the output directory.
+- Output directory - place all the translated files into the output directory.
+- Input settings file - provides custom default languages and location of Google App API credentials JSON file.

 ### Outputs
 - output file with the name of the file "myfile-es.txt' if the input is "myfile.txt", for a target language of es.